Loading...

 Portion Control

-Limit your intake of bing cherries to a small portion to prevent a significant rise in blood sugar levels.
+Limit your intake of bing cherries to a small portion to minimize the glucose spike.

 Pair with Protein

-Consume bing cherries alongside a source of protein, such as a handful of nuts, Greek yogurt, or a boiled egg.
-This combination can help slow down the absorption of sugars.
+Consume cherries alongside a source of protein, such as a handful of almonds or a serving of Greek yogurt, to help slow down the absorption of sugar.

 Fiber-Rich Foods